au-ts/libvmm/ci/README.md

 `matrix.generate_example_test_cases` which can generate the list of test cases from central information in the matrix.py.
 The first argument is the test name, the second argument is a list of examples to run the test on.
-In this way the tests in libVMM are structured differently to in sDDF, where we can test the same example in multiple ways.
+In this way the tests in libvmm are structured differently to in sDDF, where we can test the same example in multiple ways.

 To write a test, one needs to write a `test_fn`, and optionally, a `backend_fn`.